medfad7/full_stack_open_course/part0/new-note-diagram.md

       server-->>browser: URL Redirect - inducing a GET request deactivate server

-      Note right of browser: The browser sends a post request to the server, which creates a new note, Note right of browser: then sends back a redirect instruction to the browser that executes a GET request.
+      Note right of browser: The browser sends a post request to the server, which creates a new note, then sends back a redirect instruction to the browser that executes a GET request.

       browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
       activate server